A friend of mine decided it was time to increase the amount he was charging for his services.

 Look at the word scared.
 All you have to do is reverse the letters c and a and it spells sacred.
 Wouldn’t you go to any length to protect what is sacred?

 Believe in yourself, your dreams.
 Pour your heart and soul into them.
 Courageously work to bring them to life.
 The world needs them.

-— Susan Ann Darley is a creativity coach and writer who works with artists, creatives and entrepreneurs to discover, use and market their talents.
-She offers a free 30-minute coaching session.
+— Susan Ann Darley is a creativity coach and writer who works with artists, creatives and entrepreneurs to re-energize their careers and redesign their personal lives.
+Click here to read her blog.
 Follow her on Twitter: @Coach7700.
 For more information, click here, e-mail her at firstname.lastname@example.org or call 805.845.3036.